GO-ROCHE-COLLAB/Roche_CV_mapping/mapping_tables/results/results_summary.md

 * [Ticket](https://github.com/GO-ROCHE-COLLAB/Roche_CV_mapping/issues/157)
 * Status: closed - mapping completed

+#### olfactory system development RCV_000255
+* Notes: Fix through better axiomatisation of uberon?
+* Results: N/A Job not run.
+Specification marked as preliminary or missing.

 #### RNA interference RCV_000031
 * Key class: [RNA interference](http://www.ebi.ac.uk/ontology-lookup/?termId=GO:0016246)
 * Pattern: [is_a_OR_part_of](../../patterns/is_a_OR_part_of.md)